Josiah: Foreign relations

-When Josiah became king of Judah in about 641/640 BCE, the international situation was in flux.
+When Josiah became king of Judah in about 641 or 640 BC, the international situation was in flux.
 The Assyrian Empire was beginning to disintegrate, the Neo-Babylonian Empire had not yet risen to replace it, and Egypt to the west was still recovering from Assyrian rule.
 In this power vacuum, Jerusalem was able to govern itself for the time being without foreign intervention.

-In the spring of 609 BCE, Pharaoh Necho II led a sizable army up to the Euphrates River to aid the Neo-Assyrian Empire, which was collapsing under the attacks of the Medes and the Neo-Babylonian Empire.
+In the spring of 609 BC, Pharaoh Necho II led a sizable army up to the Euphrates River to aid the Neo-Assyrian Empire, which was collapsing under the attacks of the Medes and the Neo-Babylonian Empire.
 Taking the coast route Via Maris into Syria at the head of a large army, consisting mainly of mercenaries; and supported by his Mediterranean fleet along the shore, Necho passed the low tracts of Philistia and Sharon.
 However, the passage over the ridge of hills which shuts in on the south of the great Jezreel Valley was blocked by the Judean army led by Josiah.
-The reason for Josiah attempting to halt the Egyptian campaign is not known, but he may have considered that the Assyrians and Egyptians were weakened by the death of pharaoh Psamtik I only a year earlier (610 BCE): Psamtik having been appointed and confirmed by Assyrian kings Esarhaddon and Ashurbanipal.
+The reason for Josiah attempting to halt the Egyptian campaign is not known, but he may have considered that the Assyrians and Egyptians were weakened by the death of pharaoh Psamtik I only a year earlier (610 BC): Psamtik having been appointed and confirmed by Assyrian kings Esarhaddon and Ashurbanipal.
 According to the Biblical Books of Chronicles, Necho had not intended to do battle with the Judeans and was confused by Josiah's decision to attack him, supposedly sending a letter saying "what have we done to each other, king of Judah?
 I am not coming against you this day."

 Josiah attempted to block the advance at Megiddo, where a fierce battle was fought and Josiah was killed.
 Necho then joined forces with the Assyrian Ashur-uballit II and crossed the Euphrates to lay siege to Harran.
 The combined forces failed to capture the city, and Necho retreated to northern Syria.